-18. Summer Calendar
+19. Summer Calendar

-The 2019 Summer Research Period will be May 28 through August 2, 2019.
-The OUR will maintain a summer calendar on its summer webpage:
+The 2020 Summer Research Period will be May 26 through July 31, 2020.
+The OUR will maintain a summer calendar on its summer webpage listing all social and professional events and activities that are open to any undergraduate summer researcher, free of charge: